bengineer1981/TJREVERB_SDR/README.txt

 -python cubesat echo server (udp server) *future*

 GROUNDSTATION/CUBESAT SIMULATOR NO RADIO
+Complete Telemetry & Command simulator that can be run with only GNURadio,the out-of-tree blocks (included in this repo) and the two included python scripts.
+This is meant for development of primarily the GNURadio Companion
+GUI and the two python scripts with focus on user input and command parameters (message length, format, structure,etc.)
 -gnuradio flowgraph
 -python groundstation messenger (tcp client)
 -python cubesat echo server (tcp server)